lesmana/dumpdir/README.md

     > hello

-`dumpdir` works best in small directory trees with small text files. it does not handle binary files well. also it does not care about file attributes like ownership or timestamps.
+`dumpdir` works best in small directory trees with small text files. at the moment it does not handle binary files. it also does not care about file attributes and permissions except the executable bit. it handles symlinks but not tested thoroughly.

 license
 -------